-Welcome to our Best Trail Running Poles guide which features 5 of the top trekking poles for trail runners and ultrarunners.
-If you’re training for a mountain race and think you’ll be needing poles on race-day too, then you’ve come to the right place.
+Welcome to our best trail running poles buyer’s guide which features the top lightweight trekking poles for trail runners, ultrarunners, and fastpackers.
+If you’re training for a mountain race and think you’ll be needing poles on race day too, then you’ve come to the right place.

-This guide is regularly updated so remember to check back before buying your next pair of trail running or hiking poles.
+This guide is regularly updated so remember to bookmark this page and check back before buying your next pair of trail running or hiking poles.

 Below are some of the main reasons why you may want to consider using poles while running.